C.J. Abrams Player Props: Nationals vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 8.3 K/9, which ranks 22nd in the league.
+- The Cardinals pitching staff is 23rd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Cardinals' 4.53 team ERA ranks 23rd across all league pitching staffs.
+- The Cardinals have the 23rd-ranked team ERA among all league pitching staffs (4.52).

-- Cardinals pitchers combine to surrender the fewest home runs in baseball (87 total, one per game).
+- Cardinals pitchers combine to give up 89 home runs (one per game), the first-fewest in baseball.

+- Flaherty (6-5) gets the starting nod for the Cardinals in his 18th start of the season.
+He has a 4.27 ERA in 92 2/3 innings pitched, with 89 strikeouts.

-- His last appearance came on Saturday against the Chicago White Sox, when the right-hander tossed seven scoreless innings while giving up four hits.
+- The right-hander last pitched on Thursday, July 6 against the Miami Marlins, when he tossed 6 2/3 scoreless innings while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.